 Good for your business

 Not only will this process allow you to identify the key personnel in your company, but it will also help you to manage skills and knowledge sharing.
 Whilst some business information will need to remain with senior management, you might identify gaps in employee knowledge or skills that can be remedied through training or mentoring.

 Identifying these areas will ensure that you can address them before they have the opportunity to impact your business.

-If you would like to discuss Key Person Cover for your business, or if you need assistance assessing your key person risk, please get in touch and we’ll be pleased to help.
+If you would like assistance assessing your key person risk, as part of your risk management strategy, please get in touch and we’ll be pleased to help.